Did You or a Loved One Suffer Brain Injury Due to Medical Error?

 Before meeting with an attorney to review your legal options, you should pull together relevant documents and information:

-- Copies of medical bills, even if your insurance paid for the care
+- Copies of medical bills, even if your insurance paid for the care; and

 An attorney will find this information helpful.
 He or she might need to perform a preliminary investigation, and this information can help get that started.